n7space/AURORA-Validation/requirements/AUR_CBI_MDL-0230/testing.md

 * Project should succesfully build
 * The running binary should output logs in a loop with newly received items
+* At 4th loop, item with key = 1 will be deleted
+* At 6th loop, item with key = 2 will updated
-* After 2 loops, item with id = 2 will be retrieved
+* At 5th and after 7 loops onward, item with key = 3 will be retrieved for verification